hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ]
 ```

-but was hoping for some data to run it against í ½í¸‰
+but was hoping for some data to run it against ğŸ˜‰

 ## 28-Jul-2025